Group invariant operators and some applications on norm-attaining theory

 We continue this introduction by presenting the notation and main definitions we use in this work.
-For us, $X$ and $Y$ will always denote Banach spaces over the set of real or complex numbers unless otherwise stated.
+For us, $X$ and $Y$ will always denote Banach spaces over the set $\K$ of real or complex numbers unless otherwise stated.
 We denote by $X^*$, $B_X$, and $S_X$ the dual space, the unit ball, and the unit sphere of the Banach space $X$.
-The set $\mathcal{L}(X, Y)$ denotes the set of all bounded linear operators from $X$ to $Y$.
-In the particular case that $X=Y$, we simply denote it by $\mathcal{L}(X)$.
+The set $\mathcal{L}(X, Y)$ denotes the set of all bounded linear operators from $X$ into $Y$.
+In the particular case that $X=Y$, we simply write $\mathcal{L}(X)$.
 The letter $G$ is reserved to denote a topological group of invertible bounded linear mappings on $X$ endowed with the relative topology of $\mathcal{L}(X)$.